jimmy3142/personal-projects/churn_prediction/README.md

 * To deploy the web service to the cloud, you will need an AWS account and also be authenticated to run AWS CLI commands ([AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html)).

-From your terminal, clone this repository and open the `churn_prediction` directory.
+From your terminal, clone this repository and open the `midterm` directory.

 ### Set up virtual environment <a name = "setup_virtual_environment"></a>
 1. Create a virtual environment and install dependencies: